This is where you make all of your targeting selections and decide the audience of your push campaign.

 E.g. Re-engage Dormant users with a weekly notification (1 weekly recurring campaign for Dormants and no capping)

 The imported segment contains all the push tokens we have imported if you migrated from another push provider.
 You will find more information on how to import your tokens here.
 These users will be progressively analyzed and transferred to other segments after their first session.

-Custom audiences allow you upload static segments exported from your userbase (e.g. top 500 buyers, etc) or created by third-party tools like Tinyclues for example.
+Custom audiences allow you upload static segments exported from your userbase (e.g. top 500 buyers, etc) or created by third-party tools.
 You can easily retarget these custom audiences with a push or an In-App campaign from the dashboard.
 You can easily create a custom audience from the dashboard settings (see more here) or using the Custom Audience API.

 Either you are editing a push or an In-App campaign, you can select a custom audience from the campaign editor:

 You can also use the "Custom audience" attribute.
 Click the "Add conditions" button, then go to the "Native attributes" tab to find it.

 This is useful if you are planning to include a custom audience in complex segmentation with different operators (AND/OR).
 You can also use it to target or exclude up to 3 different custom audiences.